Have Questions?

 Serenity Foundation of Texas is 55.5 miles from Eastland, Texas

-Serenity Foundation of Texas is committed to assisting any person with a drug or alcohol use problem in the Eastland, Texas area find complete recovery.
+Serenity Foundation of Texas is committed to assisting any person with a drug or alcohol use problem in the Eastland, TX. area find complete recovery.
 It offers several programs - such as inpatient rehabs, outpatient substance abuse treatment services, long term addiction treatment centers, detoxification facilities, short term drug and alcohol rehabs and others - in line with its philosophy of the recovery care and rehab modalities that work in recovery.
 This alcohol and drug rehabilitation program also believes that people require individual care to be able to stop abusing drugs and alcohol.

 As such, Serenity Foundation of Texas has specialized in anger management, cognitive/behavior therapy, trauma therapy, contingency management/motivational incentive, substance abuse counseling approach, behavior modification and more.
 At the same time, it accepts patients who are transgender or (LGBT) clients, housing services, self-help groups, programs for the hearing impaired, domestic violence, active duty military, and others.
 This substance abuse treatment center uses care modalities that can assist clients to achieve sobriety and abstinence from the substances of abuse that they have used in the past.